SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 - For COVID-19 treatment, there's fluvoxamine, dexamethasone, molnupiravir, and (soon) plaxovid.
 All fine therapies if you get a breakthrough infection.

-But your first step is gettinf vaccinated.
+But your first step is getting vaccinated.
 Here at Chez Weekend, we both got 3 doses of mRNA vaccines.

 ---